 Would you still feel loved?
 This kind of “love” is not real love at all.
-It not healthy and most of all it erodes our self-esteem.
-That sort of love is conditional, and it fades the minute we make mistakes, real or perceived, and when we fail to meet the idealized expectations of those that claim they love us.
+It is not healthy, and most of all, it erodes our self-esteem.
+That sort of love is conditional, and it fades, the minute we make mistakes, real or perceived, and when we fail to meet the idealized expectations of those that claim they love us.

 Let’s back up for a moment and define what real love is and how it begins.

 The reality is that anyone who can so quickly profess their love is a person who knows nothing about what real love is or how to give it.
-It should raise a huge flashing red neon warning sign in your head if someone tells you they love you too quickly or declares you their soul mate.
-If they do, it is only because they don’t have a real understanding of the meaning of the word love and this is why they can so easily throw the word around and eventually the relationship away.
-The word love to them is only that- a word.
+It should raise a huge flashing red neon warning sign in your head if someone tells you they love you too quickly or declares you their soul mate, in the earliest stages of acquaintance.
+If they do, it is only because they don’t have a real understanding of the meaning of the word love, and this is why they can so easily throw the word around, and eventually the relationship away.
+The word love, to them, is only that –a word.
 A word narcissists and sociopaths wield around like a weapon.
 A weapon that snares unsuspecting victims into their loveless torture traps.
 This is why over time, as their victims fail to meet their unrealistic, idealized expectations, the cycle of devaluation begins.

 - No one has ever made me this happy before.

 - I can see myself spending the rest of my life with you.

 - I would marry you yesterday.

 - We are so much alike, you are my soul mate.

 - I have never married, or it didn’t work out with anyone else because I haven’t found the right person.